Roermond: Infrastructure

 The municipality of Swalmen also has a railway station serving commuter trains on the line Roermond-Venlo twice hourly.

 For regional transport, there is a bus station with municipal and regional lines to nearby villages and towns.
 There used to be a bus service to Heinsberg in Germany, which was terminated in December 2008.
 There are no long-distance coach services.

+The city does not have its own airport, the nearest airport is Maastricht Aachen Airport, located approximately 35 km south of the city.
+Other airports within a reasonable distance include Eindhoven Airport which is 50.7 km away, Düsseldorf Airport which is 54.9 km, and Cologne Bonn Airport is also 86.8 km away from Roermond.
+Amsterdam's Schiphol Airport is located 181 km west of Roermond.